PiRogueToolSuite/piroguetoolsuite.github.io/content/blog/Analysis report ApnaTunnel - 2025-04/index.md

 The permissions requested seems acceptable for such an application, except maybe for `android.permission.USE_CREDENTIALS` which may raise some questions.
 This permission is the older version of the `android.permission.ACCOUNT_MANAGER`, but it has been removed from Android since version `6.0`.
 On these versions, it would allow access to the [Account Manager](https://developer.android.com/reference/android/accounts/AccountManager) class.

-Apart from this permission and the weird server management and connction, the application seems to be doing its job of providing free VPN access to users in countries with restricted internet.
+Apart from this permission and the weird server management and connection, the application seems to be doing its job of providing free VPN access to users in countries with restricted internet.

 ### Annex